alannchang/reach-mastermind2024/README.md

     - You'll receive a session_id to track your game session.
 Please keep this session_id.

 Example using curl:
 ```
 curl -X POST "http://127.0.0.1:80/mastermind/start_game" -H "Content-Type: application/json" -d '{"total_random_nums": 4, "max_attempts": 10}'
 ```

 - POST /mastermind/guess
-    - Send a POST request using the "session_id" provided from "start_game" request and your guess (list of integers).
+    - Send a POST request using the "session_id" provided from "start_game" request and your guess (list of integers within the range of 0 to 7).
     - You'll receive a response indicating how many numbers and positions are correct, and how many attempts are remaining.

 Example using curl:
 ```
 curl -X POST "http://127.0.0.1:80/mastermind/guess" -H "Content-Type: application/json" -d '{"session_id": "your-session-id", "guess": [1, 2, 3, 4]}'
 ```

 - POST /mastermind/stats
-  - Send a POST request with your "session_id" to get information on your game session
+  - Send a POST request with your "session_id" to get information on your game session.
   - Information provided includes:
     - Maximum number of attempts
     - Number of attempts remaining
     - Prior history of guesses

 Example using curl:
 ```
 curl -X POST "http://127.0.0.1:80/mastermind/stats" -H "Content-Type: application/json" -d '{"session_id": "your-session-id"}'
 ```

 - POST /mastermind/end_game
-  - Send a POST request with your "session_id" to end your game session
+  - Send a POST request with your "session_id" to end your game session.

 Example using curl:
 ```